-Converting to Organic Gardening
+Converting to Organic

-Converting to organic gardening is as much an act of will power as it is work.
+Making the switch to organic gardening is as much an act of will power as it is work.
 But the rewards — feeding your family vegetables, herbs and fruits untainted by pesticides, herbicides and the residues of chemical fertilizers — are priceless.
 Where do you begin?

 First by making a commitment.
 You must promise to learn as much about organic practice as you can.
 This is really a life-long process.
 But when you consider that a little organic knowledge (the basics) goes a long way and that the details bring you closer to perfection, you begin to understand how easy it is.